helloideabox/acf-phone/README.md

-# Advanced Custom Fields: Phone Number Field
+# Phone Number Field for Advanced Custom Fields
 Adds a Phone Number field with validation for Advanced Custom Fields plugin.

 ### Description ###
-Now you can create a phone field and validate it using Advanced Custom Fields: Phone Number Field.
+Now you can create a phone field and validate it using Phone Number Field for Advanced Custom Fields.

 ![acf phone field](https://raw.githubusercontent.com/helloideabox/acf-phone/master/screenshot.png)

 ### Installation ###

-1. Install Advanced Custom Fields: Phone Number Field either via the WordPress plugin directory or by uploading the files to your server at wp-content/plugins.
+1. Install Phone Number Field for Advanced Custom Fields either via the WordPress plugin directory or by uploading the files to your server at wp-content/plugins.

-2. Activate Advanced Custom Fields: Phone Number Field.
+2. Activate Phone Number Field for Advanced Custom Fields.

 ### Frequently Asked Questions ###
-*   What's the requirement for using Advanced Custom Fields: Phone Number Field? - You need Advanced Custom Fields version 5 or higher plugin installed and activated.
+*   What's the requirement for using Phone Number Field for Advanced Custom Fields? - You need Advanced Custom Fields version 5 or higher plugin installed and activated.

 ### Changelog ###